HELVE/H_OVERVIEW/README.md

 **HELVE AVR** as a multispecialist high technology creative agency bases its live creative operations within 3 fields of creativity: Audio, Visual and Research.
 Etymological meaning of the word *helve* constitutes a handle of a tool or a weapon.
 As a business it provides a variety of advanced services from video and livestream production to interactive installations for brands and brand creation itself.

-HELVE AVR uses the reinforced trisight methodology, which promotes usage of specialized, often self-made microtools both on a wide organization and creative scale [(HelveOS)](https://github.com/HELVE/helveOS) as well as custom-tailored project-specific one.
+Our agency uses the reinforced trisight methodology, which promotes usage of specialized, often self-made microtools on a wide organizational and creative scale [(HelveOS)](https://github.com/HELVE/helveOS) as well as the custom-tailored project-specific one.

 Helve AVR has several own brands developed under its audiovisually interactive wings.
 Each of the brands represents a different emotion related to the core drive of the agency, which is to vishack the world.

 <a name="divisions"></a>
-### Studio Subdivisions (insert actual sub-brands here?)
+### Studio Sub-brands

 ![](assets/readme_visuals/example-dual-gallery.png)

-**Audio Subdivision** Description
+Helve AVR itself is based on a core drive to visually hack the world and change the environment we live in.

+leave a mark on the world

+make large scale creative technology interactive projects

+have an audiovisual creative house to experiment

+**Hitech Crime - Audiovisual Experience Division** Audio Futura Microlabel

+make a contained world for your bad programs

+leave a mark on the world

+express your emotions in order to contain them and use them (also the main lesson for people)

+have an audio microlabel with the most insane unique lore

 ![](assets/readme_visuals/example-dual-gallery.png)

-**Visual Subdivision** Description
+**Kannibal - Techwear Clothing Division**

+express your need for survival

+express your need for being separate/stealth

+have a future-facing luxurious minimal stealth techwear brand

 ![](assets/readme_visuals/example-dual-gallery.png)

-**Research Subdivision** Description

-(move this) ^
+**Cyberhippie - Creative Tech Facilitation Division**

+express your need for community

+enable people to work and be creative together

+have the best coworking office for creative technology enthusiasts